choria-legacy/marionette-collective/website/reference/plugins/ddl.md

 #### :any type

-The value input can be any type, this allows you to send rich objects like arrays of hashes around, it effectively disables validation of the type of input
+The value input can be any type, this allows you to send rich objects like arrays of hashes around, it effectively disables validation of the type of input.

+The :any type is deprecated and will be removed after version 2.2.x.

 ### Accessing the DDL
 While programming client applications or web apps you can gain access to the DDL for any agent in several ways: